ito4303/ssmcover/README.md

 # ssmcover
-This repository contains code and data for the manuscript titled "state-space model to estimate plant cover using visually determined class data," submitted to PeerJ.
+This repository contains code and data for the manuscript titled "State-space modeling of the dynamics of temporal plant cover using visually determined class data," submitted to PeerJ.

 ## Files